yvlawy/Maui-Mvvm-HelloWorld/README.md

 - In ViewModels, Create BaseViewModel.cs, MainViewModel.cs.

 - Modify Mainpage.xaml:<br>
-link the page to the view model.
+Bind the page to the view model.

 - Bind label and button to the view model.

 - Modify MainPage.xaml.cs<br>
-remove the backend code.
+Remove the backend code.

 ## 2. MAUI main ressources